-• Equipment Check.
-The British Rowing Rules of Racing places a clear obligation on Competitors to ensure their boats are safe and comply with the British Rowing Water Safety Code (rule 2-3-8).
-Regatta Control may conduct random checks on boats going afloat.
-If any deficiency is identified, the crew will be sent away from the landing stage to rectify it and that crew must accept the consequences of late arrival at the start.

-•General safety checks: these include monitoring the state of the landing stages and their approach to limit avoidable trip hazards such as abandoned trestles.

-• Medical Conditions: As the operation of a safe event is the organising committee's absolute priority, competitors, or the responsible adult in charge of juniors, are advised to notify Regatta Control of any medical conditions that may necessitate a particular course of action in the case of an accident or emergency, e.g. asthma or epilepsy.
+- Administering British Rowing Rules of Racing which place a clear obligation on Competitors to ensure their boats are safe and comply with the British Rowing Water Safety Code (rule 2-3-8). - Conducting random checks on boats going afloat.
+If any deficiency is identified, the crew will be sent away from the landing stage to rectify it and that crew must accept the consequences of late arrival at the start, which may be disqualification. - General safety checks: these include monitoring the state of the landing stages and their approach to limit avoidable trip hazards such as abandoned trestles. - Medical Conditions: as the operation of a safe event is the Organising Committee's absolute priority, competitors, or the responsible adult in charge of juniors, are advised to notify Regatta Control of any medical conditions that may necessitate a particular course of action in the case of an accident or emergency, e.g. asthma or epilepsy.
 The information will only be made known to officials on a strictly 'need to know' basis.

-3. Boating Area
+Boating Area